viktorlazi/whisper-old/README.md

 # whisper
-secure messanger with end to end encryption and erasing messages
+secure messanger with end to end encryption and short-term erasing messages